 You will experience pain after your surgery.
-Pain of varying intensity and duration may occur, and will persist after the surgery.
-If you are a chronic pain patient being followed by a pain therapy practitioner, you may be asked to see this practitioner preoperatively to assist you in the management of your pain disorder during the post-operative period.
-Chronic pain may occur very infrequently from nerves becoming trapped in scar tissues or due to tissue stretching.
+Pain of varying intensity and duration may occur and persist after surgery.
+If you are a chronic pain patient followed by a Pain Therapy Practitioner, you may be asked to see this practitioner pre-operatively to assist you in the management of your pain disorder in the post-operative period.
+Chronic pain may occur very infrequently from nerves becoming trapped in scar tissue or due to tissue stretchina.